top of page

 Nail Trimming

-Things you'll need to trim their toe nails are:
+Things you will need to trim their toenails are:

 Antibacterial or Alcohol wipes… To clean the feet and help control harmful bacteria.
 These can be purchased from Pharmacies and are inexpensive.